Parassingh-90/eb02-VCODE-CNS-XOR/storyboard/README.md

 ## Storyboard (Round 2)

-Experiment 1: Write a C program that xor each character in a string with 0-9 and displays the result.
+Experiment 1: Write a C program that xor each character in a string with character key 0-9 and displays the result.

 ### 1. Story Outline: